aibolem/vexflow-wiki-vexchords/Visual-Regression-Tests.md

 Installing on Ubuntu Linux: `$ apt-get install librsvg2-dev librsvg2-bin imagemagick`

 ## Crude Example
+Below you can see an example of a blessed image, a current image, and the visual difference (value 27.649.)

 ![Blessed Image](https://i.imgur.com/Oms9i2b.png)
 ![Current Image](https://i.imgur.com/dYMEohn.png)
 ![Difference](https://i.imgur.com/ypz5det.png)

 ## How to Test